OctopusDeploy/docs/docs/deployment-patterns/deployment-process-as-code.md

 1. Test your change by deploying releases through your channel.
   a.
 If you are unhappy with your change, fix it in your branch, get a peer to review your new commits, merge the new commits to `master`, and repeat your testing.
 1. When you are happy the changes are safe to share:

-  a.
-Remove the channel scoping from your changes in your branch.
+    1. Remove the channel scoping from your changes in your branch.
-  b.
-Get a peer to review this final change.
+    1. Get a peer to review this final change.
-  c.
-Merge your changes to the `master` branch.
+    1. Merge your changes to the `master` branch.
-  d.
-Test your brand new deployment through the `master` branch and your main channel.
+    1. Test your brand new deployment through the `master` branch and your main channel.
   e.
 If something goes wrong, you can revert the single commit, isolating your changes back to your channel.

 :::hint